Batmanian/KeithDunstan/src/posts/bulletin/the-ghost-of-the-princess.md

 Everything was done to encourage Federici's appearance.
 Miss Betty Beddoes, now in her late 80s, was there.
 So, too, was Mrs. Garnet Carroll, who saw Federici in a dark cloak one night during a ballet rehearsal.

 Special cocktails, invented just for the evening, were served.
 For example, there was the Mephistopheles Cocktail, which was devil-red and consisted of cherry vodka, Polish pure spirit, and pineapple juice.
-Then there was ‘The Spectre’ …half an ounce of Polish pure spirit, 1oz.
+Then there was 'The Spectre' …half an ounce of Polish pure spirit, 1oz.
 Zubrowka Bison vodka, and lemon juice.

 However, by 1.30 a.m.
 Federici had failed to appear.
 Undoubtedly it was the cocktails.
 No respectable devil would be seen drinking them.